-Such definition of ground states, as far as we know, can date back to the early work of Berestycki and Lions \cite{Lions1}, and it has been further developed in subsequent mathematical research, e.g., \cite{Hajaiej,Fukuizumi,Fukuizumi2,Ohta,Shatah,Wang}.
-However, the studies in the literature mainly concerned the action ground state in case of focusing nonlinearity, while the defocusing case is barely addressed.
-We mention our recent work \cite{LYZ} concerning the defocusing case of (\ref{model0}), where an equivalent unconstrained variational formulation has been identified and the existence of the action ground state has been established with efficient numerical algorithms proposed to compute the ground state solution.
-Many more mathematical aspects of the defocusing action ground states are still awaiting investigation, and this constitutes one of the goals of our work.
+As we shall show later, the restriction $\phi \neq 0$ in \cref{phi_g-def}, which is needed in the focusing case, can be dropped in the defocusing case.
+The quantity (\ref{action}) is indeed representing the physical action (the space-time integration of Lagrangian function) of the system for the stationary solution.
+Such definition of ground states, as far as we know, can date back to the early work of Berestycki and Lions\cite{Lions1}, and it has been further developed in subsequent mathematical research, e.g., Refs.~\refcite{Hajaiej,Fukuizumi,Fukuizumi2,Ohta,Shatah,Wang}.
+While most studies in the literature concerns the action ground states in the case of focusing nonlinearity, the defocusing case has received comparatively little attention.
+In our recent work Ref.~\refcite{LYZ}, we address the defocusing case of \cref{model0}, where an equivalent unconstrained variational formulation of the action ground state is identified with efficient numerical algorithms proposed to compute the action ground state solutions.
+However, many mathematical aspects of the defocusing action ground states remain unexplored, which is one of the goals of our work.

-As a matter of fact, a more `popular' definition of ground state in the literature is introduced as the minimization of the energy functional $E$ under a prescribed mass $m>0$ \cite{Sparber,BaoCai,Baoadd1,Seiringer2002CMP}:
+In fact, a more common definition of the ground state in the literature is introduced as the minimization of the energy functional $E$ under a prescribed mass $m>0$\cite{Sparber,BaoCai,Baoadd1,Seiringer2002CMP}:

-which is referred as the {\em energy ground state}.
-The prescription of mass is preferred among physicists, and so the energy ground states have received extensive investigations in the past two decades.
-See \cite{BaoCai,CDLX,LiuCai21,Seiringer2002CMP} and the references therein.
+which is referred to as the {\em energy ground state}.
+The prescription of mass is preferred among physicists, and so the energy ground states have received extensive investigations in the past two decades for both focusing ($d=1,2$) and defocusing cases ($d=1,2,3$).
+See Refs.~\refcite{BaoCai,CDLX,LiuCai21,Seiringer2002CMP} and the references therein.
 Note that $\phi_m^E$ is also a stationary solution satisfying \eqref{model0}, and the corresponding chemical potential, playing the role of Lagrange multiplier, is determined as

 where